This post may contain affiliate links. Please see my disclosure policy for details.

 It’s often been described as a Disney Castle that could belong to princesses like Belle and Cinderella.

-Or, many have even compared it to Tamlin’s Spring Court in S. J. Mass’ fantasy series of A Court of Thorns and Roses.
+Or, many have even compared it to Tamlin’s Spring Court in S. J. Maas’ fantasy series of A Court of Thorns and Roses.